pyTooling/pyTooling/doc/Decorators.rst

 @mustoverride
 *************

-The :py:func:`~pyTooling.MetaClasses.mustoverride` decorator marks a method as *must override*.
-When a class containing *must override* methods is instantiated, an :py:exc:`~pyTooling.Exceptions.MustOverrideClassError` is raised.
+The :func:`~pyTooling.MetaClasses.mustoverride` decorator marks a method as *must override*.
+When a class containing *must override* methods is instantiated, an :exc:`~pyTooling.Exceptions.MustOverrideClassError` is raised.

 In contrast to :ref:`@abstractmethod <DECO/AbstractMethod>`, the method can still be called from a derived class implementing an overridden method.